thexmanxyz/Google-Plus-Badge-Gantry/README.md

 * Google Plus Platform API

 ## Download
 Choose the correct download for your target platform.
-Joomla Plugin System supported for the Gantry themes - Helium and Hydrogen.
+Joomla Plugin System supported for all Gantry themes globally and locally for Helium or Hydrogen.
 The latest Particle version is **v1.3.1**.

 **Attention:** When migrating from **v1.1.2** to **v1.2.0** or higher the existing settings of the particle will be reset.
 ___